Araniko: Shangdu

 It is summarized in his epitaph that during his lifetime, Arniko completed three stupas, nine great Buddhist temples, two Confucian shrines, one Daoist temple, and countless images and objects used in and out of the court.
-Arniko was also fine painter, and he executed a number of portraits of the imperial family.
+Arniko was also a fine painter, and he executed a number of portraits of the imperial family.
 The portraits of Kublai Khan and his wife Chabi, now located in the National Palace Museum in Taipei, are believed to be his handiwork.

-Arniko was accorded with high honors during his lifetime.
+Araniko was accorded with high honors during his lifetime.
 He was named Director of All Artisan Classes in 1273 and trained many Chinese craftsmen in the Sakya style.
 By 1274, he was given a silver plate to wear with an image of a tiger on it.
 The emperor became very fond of him and gave him the title "Duke of Liang" as an honour.
 Decorated with Ta Sa Thu, an equivalent of a minister, he is among the few foreigners whose biography can be found in Chinese imperial history books.
 The most important source of Arniko's life and career is his official epitaph written by Cheng Jufu (1249–1314) under Ayurbarwada's (Renzong, r.
 1311–20) order of 1316, Liangguo Minhui gong shendao bei (The Spirit-way Stele for Minhui, the Duke of State of Liang), in Cheng Jufu, Cheng Xuelou wenji (The Collective Works of Cheng Jufu).
 Another important source is Arniko's official biography in Song Lian and Wang Yi, Yuanshi (The Yuan History), compiled under the supervision of the early Ming dynasty.
 It is largely based on the epitaph but contains some new information as well.